why2011btv/allenNLP_SRL/README.md

 ## **Interpreting the result**

 AllenNLP uses PropBank Annotation.
-As a result,each verb sense has numbered arguments e.g., ARG-0, ARG-1,
+As a result, each verb sense has numbered arguments e.g., ARG-0, ARG-1, etc.

-etc.

 ARG-0 is usually PROTO-AGENT